 In Canada and the US, women have only had the right to vote for about 100 years.
 Racial segregation was enshrined in law in the US up until the 1960s.

 People have never been particularly tolerant of others who were different, and that differentness has often been used as an excuse for killing people (again, we like to do that).
 The Soviets killed millions of Ukrainians in the Holodomor, an artificially-created famine in 1932-1933.
 The Nazis slaughtered millions of Jews during the Holocaust, Chairman Mao’s Great Leap Forward killed millions in China from 1958-1962, and more than a million were killed under Pol Pot’s Khmer Rouge in Cambodia from 1975-1979.
 People are shitty, and they’ve always been shitty.

 So why does it feel like the world is so shitty right now?
 I’ve got a few ideas.

 One likely factor is that we have more free time to think about the world because we’re working less than we used to.
 In 1870, the annual working hours per worker were 3096 in the US and 2755 in the UK (source: Our World In Data).
 In 1950, those figures were 1989 and 2184, respectively, and in 2017, people worked 1757 and 1670 hours per year.

-The internet, social media, and the fact that everyone has mobile devices makes information about the world and its shittiness much easier to access.
+The combination of the internet, social media, and the fact that everyone has mobile devices means that information about the world and its shittiness is much easier to access.
 Back in the day, you might consume news by reading the newspaper, listening to the radio, or, in the more recent past, watching the evening news; now, you can be bombarded constantly with news about what’s going on in every corner of the world.